wp-plugins/ultimate-recent-posts/readme.txt

 === Ultimate Recent Posts ===
-Contributors: smartcat, nik-cole
+Contributors: smartcat, nik4537
 Donate link: http://smartcatdesign.net
 Tags: recent,post,slider,carousel,timer,template,image,background,title,latest,article,slide,shortcode,widget
 Requires at least: 3.2
 Tested up to: 4.01
-Stable tag: 0.9
+Stable tag: 1.0
 License: GPLv2 or later

 Turn your posts into an appealing slider or a carousel in a couple of minutes!
 Easy to use, lightweight and responsive plugin that is a great way to showcase your products